 We found the quirkiest Mojito at Burgers and Barrels, served in a jam jar and really full flavoured.
 They also served up another very good Whisky Sour that had a subtle smoky taste.
 The quirkiest location for cocktails had to be Opium, truly unique décor and an experience in itself alongside great cocktails.

-The Dark Horse is a recent addition to Bath’s cocktail scene, and refreshingly they don’t even serve a Mojito!
-However their cocktail menu is seasonal so it may make an appearance over the summer.
-Over the winter months The Dark Horse has been our favourite cocktail bar, lovely and cosy with really good quality ingredients and attentive service.
+The Dark Horse refreshingly doesn’t even serve a Mojito!
+However their cocktail menu is seasonal so it may make an appearance during the summer months.
+Over the winter months The Dark Horse is our favourite cocktail bar, lovely and cosy with really good quality ingredients and attentive service.
+Great to snuggle into.

 Overall the random or recommended cocktails won outright, including Opa bars Margarita where the salt makes the taste pop and Opium bars martini.
 So break free of the happy hour 2-4-1 of the same cocktail, go for variety, choose something less ordinary; don’t be scared of the cocktail list!